Frequently Asked Questions

 How much artistic freedom do I have regarding the layout of my book and cover design?

-100% freedom.
-Covers can be created by you, your own designer or by our highly experienced designer, Adrian Wright.
-Following our print specifications is necessary to ensure a quality print outcome (margins, crop marks etc) so please enquire about these.
-We strongly recommend you thoroughly read Step 4 of the ‘5 steps to getting published‘ guides as the design and layout of your book is of great importance to the success of your work.
+One hundred per cent freedom.
+Covers can be created by you, your own designer, or by PublishMe.
+Following our print specifications is necessary to ensure a quality print outcome (margins, crop marks etc.) so please enquire about these.
+We strongly recommend you thoroughly read Step 4 of the ‘5 steps to getting published‘ guide, as the design and layout of your book is of great importance to the success of your work.

 Does control of my work become compromised if I use the services of PublishMe?

-No. We offer a full self-publishing service, but the control and copyright remains with you.
+No. We offer a full self-publishing service, but the control and copyright remain with you.
 If a traditional publishing company shows interest in the rights to your book, then any agreement you make with that publisher would be to your mutual satisfaction.
-PublishMe services are offered to those wishing to achieve a high quality finished product; you pay for the time we spend on the job but all rights to the work remain yours and any files produced by us, for you, are yours.
+PublishMe’s services are offered to those wishing to achieve a high-quality finished product; you pay for the time we spend on the job but all rights to the work remain yours and any files produced by us for you are yours.

 What should I do with the books after they’re printed?